pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 Cam: "I lost a really good friend.
 And I don't have that many of those to spare.
 I know, like, poor me.
 But I've always had a bit of trouble making those sorts of connections."
 [Shuddered breathing] "There's just not a lot of people in my life."
 --*Halt and Catch Fire*, in a heartbreakingly beautiful moment after Gordon dies, a great comment on grief and how to handle it

+"Nothing is for good
+Nothing lasts forever
+So come and face the change
+And we’ll feel it all together"
+--Jordan Hamilton, *Red Leaves*

 "We live in an age of exponential growth in knowledge, and it is increasingly futile to teach only polished theorems and proofs.
 We must abandon the guided tour through the art gallery of mathematics, and instead teach how to create mathematics we need.
 In my opinion, there is no long-term practical alternative."
 --Richard Hamming, *The Art of Doing Science and Engineering*